gwangmu/IRTestbed/README.md

 # Ready-made LLVM IR ModulePass testbed

 LLVM IR ModulePass testbed with zero boilerplate coding.
 Tested with LLVM 15.
-It probably also works with later versions (with tiny adjustments if needed).
+It probably also works with later versions unless they drastically change their APIs (again).

 ## Prerequisites